 Sidney R. Hargro

-Sidney Hargro became the first executive director of Community Foundation of South Jersey in November 2009.
-Under his leadership, the Foundation has grown from $400,000 in assets to over 30 donor funds and $15 million in assets today.
-The foundation works with donors, businesses, and others to create charitable giving funds that collectively improve South Jersey communities.
+Sidney Hargro is the Executive Director of the Philanthropy Network of Greater Philadelphia.
+In that role, he leads and advances a powerful force of nearly 150 diverse grantmaking organizations that invest more than $500 million annually to enhance the quality of life throughout the Greater Philadelphia region.
+Prior to joining Philanthropy Network, he was the first executive director of Community Foundation of South Jersey.
+Under his leadership, the Foundation grew from $400,000 in assets to over 30 donor funds and $15 million in assets.
 Prior to CFSJ, he was the Senior Officer of Strategy and Organizational Learning at The Columbus Foundation where he led the business and innovation strategy, and served as the philanthropic advisor to the Siemer Family Foundation, Paul G. Duke Foundation, NetJets Corporation Fund, and Central Benefits Healthcare Foundation.

 Mr. Hargro is a Lecturer in the School of Social Policy & Practice at the University of Pennsylvania, and actively services on regional and national boards including, Grantmakers for Effective Organizations, Council of New Jersey Grantmakers, United Way of Southeastern Pennsylvania and Southern New Jersey, Rutgers School of Nursing Community Advisors, and Creating the Future.
 He is the author of “Lessons Learned,” a chapter in the Foundation Center’s fundraising guide titled, After the Grant: A Nonprofit’s Guide to good Stewardship, serves as a guest blogger for the Council on Foundations.